reactive/data-client/docs/rest/README.md

 :::tip

 This version requires TypeScript 4.0.
-For older versions, try [@rest-hooks/rest@5](/rest/5.2), which is fully compatible with the latest Rest Hooks clients.
+For older versions, try [@rest-hooks/rest@5](/rest/5.2), which is fully compatible with the latest Reactive Data Client clients.

 :::